Magic Loop Knitting: A Simple Step-by-Step Tutorial

 Once you have knit across the first row of stitches on the left needle, you can then turn your work.

-Now the unworked stitches are facing you that were on the right needle.
+Now, the unworked stitches facing you were on the right needle.

 Magic Loop Step 7